neurons-inc/Neurons-Frontend-test/README.md

-# Neurons Front-end Developer Coding Test
+# Neurons Frontend Engineer Coding Test
 Be sure to read **all** of this document carefully, and follow the guidelines within.

 ## Context

 Use React w/ TypeScript to implement the following mock-up.
-You will need to leverage an open API for Tv Show data to fill in the details and functionality as described below.
+You will need to leverage an open API for TV Show data to fill in the details and functionality as described below.
 You are only required to complete the desktop views, unless otherwise instructed.

 Use this Figma file to see the Product UX/Design guidelines, you are welcome to improve the design experience as you see fit.